Move

 Index the

-destination by listing its files and skip moving files with the samesha256
+todestination by listing its files and skip moving files with the samesha256hash that already exist.Common reasons to disable this option include:

 - Your destination has many files